 The Best Smart Speaker for Entryways, Hallways and Spare Bedrooms

 These are the areas of your home where you don’t necessarily need a full-fledged speaker, but still want to be able to interact with your voice assistant to adjust the lights or set a reminder.
-This is why the Amazon Echo Flex is the best Alexa smart speaker for these areas of your home.
+This is why the Google Nest Mini is the best Alexa smart speaker for these areas of your home.

-The smallest and cheapest of Amazon’s speakers, the Echo Flex isn’t really meant for listening to music, but rather summoning Alexa to do your bidding around the house.
-It has a form factor that sits directly on the wall so that there are no cords to deal with which is what makes this perfect for areas like the entryway where you pass through often, but don’t necessarily spend a lot of time in.
-And because it has a USB port on its underside, you can even attach specially designed accessories such as a clock, nightlight or motion sensor, the latter of which can trigger smart home routines when you pass by it.
+The smallest and cheapest of Google’s speakers, the Nest Mini is surprisingly great for music, while being as capable as ever at summoning Google Assistant to do your bidding around the house.
+It has a form factor that can mount to a wall with a screw, sits directly on the wall, which is what makes this perfect for areas like the entryway where you pass through often, but don’t necessarily spend a lot of time in.
+There are even mounting cradles that let you skip the cords and plug it directly into a power outlet, making this even more convenient.

 The Best Smart Speaker for Home Offices